Characterization of Erd\"os matrices by their zero entries: An algorithm to find all matrices

-\begin{remark} The methods of \cite{Brualdi2021} might be more efficient than the one in \cite{tripathi2025erdos} that we have used here in Step 4.
-However, for its proper implementation, we need to break down decomposable matrices into indecomposable blocks and combine them again later.
-We follow \cite{tripathi2025erdos} for the sake of simplicity. \end{remark} { \underline{Some statistics in dimension $n=5$}:} Step 1 evaluates 3014 equivalence classes of binary matrices (or 1764 in view of \cref{favourite-id}).
-This gets pruned down to 534 admissible skeletons in Step 2.
-From these only 469 distinct Erd\"os matrices are obtained.
+\begin{remark}[Algorithm selection] The methods of \cite{Brualdi2021} might be more efficient than the one in \cite{tripathi2025erdos} our Step 4 used.
+But, for its proper implementation, we need to break down decomposable matrices into indecomposable blocks and combine them again later.
+So, we followed \cite{tripathi2025erdos} for the sake of simplicity. \end{remark}

+\begin{remark}[Some statistics about non-examples in dimension $n=5$] Step 1 evaluates 3014 equivalence classes of binary matrices (or 1764 in view of \cref{favourite-id}).
+This gets pruned down to 534 skeletons with total support after Step 2.
+From these only 469 distinct \erdos{} matrices are obtained.

-In 7 classes, the matrix $E_S$ obtained in Step 4 has a smaller skeleton than $S$.
+In 9 classes, the matrix $E_S$ obtained in Step 4 has a strictly smaller skeleton than $S$.
 This happens whenever an outer trace is equal to the inner traces and square of the Frobenius norm.
-Then the skeleton created by including those outer permutations should yield the same result as the smaller skeleton.
+Then the skeleton created by the inclusion of those outer permutations would yield the same result as the smaller skeleton. \end{remark}

-In 33 classes, the matrix $E_S$ has a negative entry and hence it is not bistochastic.
-In 31 classes, maxtrace is attained along an outer permutation which exceeds all the inner traces, and hence it is more than the squared-Frobenius norm of $E_S$.
-In the intersection, we see 6 classes of matrices $E_S$ with negative entries as well as their maxtraces exceeding the inner traces.
-We summarize the corresponding numbers for $6\times 6$ matrices in the pie-chart.
+In 33 classes, the matrix $E_S$ has at least one negative entry and so it is not bistochastic.
+In 31 classes, the maxtrace is attained along an outer permutation, and it exceeds all the inner traces and hence the squared-Frobenius norm of $E_S$.
+In the intersection, we see 6 classes of $E_S$'s with negative entries as well as their maxtraces exceeding the inner traces.